gulzatk/react-portfolio/README.md

 # Portfolio

-#### Independent project for Epicodus, React  week 1, 02/15/2019.
+#### Independent project for Epicodus, React  week 1-2, 02/15/2019-02/23/2019.

 ### By Gulzat Karimova

 ## Description

 This single page application using React.
-The Portfolio webpage includes information about me (Gulzat KArimova).
+The Portfolio webpage includes information about me (Gulzat Karimova).

  ## Component Structure Diagram